 This section summarizes the existing condition of the physical and human environment within the area of potential effects surrounding the project site.
 It also provides an assessment of potential impacts to the environment.
-Impacts on environmental resources were evaluated in comparison to those impacts that were originally identified and mitigated for in the 2001 Final SEIS/EIR.
-Any incremental impacts or changes identified herein that are additional to those identified in the previous documents are addressed accordingly.
+Impacts on environmental resources were originally identified and mitigated for in the 2001 Final SEIS/EIR.
+Additional or different impacts resulting from the proposed modifications are identified herein and are addressed accordingly.
 Construction-related environmental commitments from the 2001 Final SEIS/EIR, additional environmental commitments developed for the Proposed Action project design features and best management practices (BMPs) have been incorporated into the project description of each alternative to avoid and/or reduce potential impacts.
 The finding or conclusion of level of significance following each resource category assumes that appropriate measures will be applied.
 A full list of environmental commitments that are applicable to the River Road Dike feature can be found in Chapter 5 of this document.